 Generally speaking fixed rate mortgages go on for somewhere between two and five years, although there are exceptions to this rule.
 The fact that you can be aware of exactly how much you are going to pay each month makes fixed rate plans a very popular choice with customers.
 It is however important to make sure that you find the right mortgage to suit you if you don't want to end up overpaying for your plan.

-The best way to make sure that you don't pay too much on a fixed rate mortgage is by comparing the different deals that are available.
+The best way to make sure that you don't pay too much on a fixed rate mortgage is to compare mortgage deals that are available.
 Taking out a mortgage is just like buying any other product - you want to shop around first.
-By doing this you will be able to make sure that you are aware of all the best deals on the market before you commit yourself to a plan.
+By doing this you will be able to make sure that you are aware of all the best mortgage deals on the market before you commit yourself to a plan.

 The Disadvantages of Fixed Rate Mortgages